mpa-mxiang/Hello-Microverse/README.md

 # 📖 **HELLO-MICROVERSE PROJECT** <a name="about-project"></a>

 **Hello-Microverse Project.
-Jiachun Xiang** In this project, I set up a "Hello-Microverse" repository.
-I applied the tools based on the tutorial provided.
+Jiachun Xiang** In this project, I used the tools like linter, html/css I learned from provided tutorial.

 ## 🛠 Built With <a name="VS Code">HTML/CSS</a>